-Every Director has different ways of finding a judge for competition.
+Every Director has different ways of finding a judge for competitions.
 It is best to plan ahead and schedule a judge well ahead of the competition.
 One strategy is to contact one potential judge individually for the 4 available dates of competition at least one month prior to the competition or earlier.
 Another strategy is to send out one email at the beginning of the year to an entire list of judges with available dates and ask them to pick a date that is most convenient for them.
 Whichever way works for you, remember that the judge should only judge your Division ONCE during the active year of competition.
 It is possible that another Division Director may ask that same person to judge their Division, which should not present a conflict.

 What does the judge need to know?
-Don't assume that the judge has a definite understanding of our rules.
+Don't assume that the judge has a definite understanding of our rules or PSA rules.
 The judge needs to have an understanding of PSA definitions that pertain to our club.
 He/she also needs to know what type of scoring system we use, the percentage of 12's that should be awarded (usually 10-15%) as well as the following scoring criteria:

-- 12 points is an image that has no flaws. - 11 points has one minor flaw in technique or composition, but not both. - 10 points is an image with minor flaws in both technique and composition, or a significant flaw in either technique or composition. - 9 points is an image that has one or more serious flaws in either technique or composition.
+12 points is an image that has no flaws.11 points has one minor flaw in technique or composition, but not both.10 points is an image with minor flaws in both technique and composition, or a significant flaw in either technique or composition.9 points is an image that has one or more serious flaws in either technique or composition.8 points is an image with serious flaws in both technique and composition.

-8 points is an image with serious flaws in both technique and composition.
-Sometimes a judge will express his/her desire to judge an image based solely on visual presentation and will request the withholding of announcing titles of an image.
-Any request as such that is not in accordance with club rules and should be strongly discouraged.
+Sometimes a judge will express his/her desire to judge an image based solely on visual presentation, or make a request that is not in accordance with club rules.
+Any request that is not in accordance with club rules and should be strongly discouraged.